MP0w/MP0w.github.io/root/about.md

 > 1 millisecond a day keeps the user away

 In 2011 I received an iPhone 3GS from my parents, I was in love with it except it lacked a simple but BIG feature: Wallpapers.
 You could only have a black background.
 I started to look for ways to workaround this limitation and I discovered the Jailbreak.
-From there I started to learn coding, research how iOS and its frameworks are working internally and build and publish my own tweaks (http://mpow.it/Tweaks), it was a lot of fun, had quite good success and it quickly ended up becoming my job!
+From there I started to learn coding, research how iOS and its frameworks are working internally and build and publish my own [tweaks](http://mpow.it/Tweaks), it was a lot of fun, had quite good success and it quickly ended up becoming my job!